ergon/airlock-microgateway-tutorials/README.md

+# DEPRECATED
+This repository was deprecated on 2024-01-19.
+It is no longer maintained.
+From Airlock Microgateway 4.1 onward it is replaced by in-browser labs: https://docs.airlock.com/microgateway/4.1/#data/1686902934318.html

 # Airlock Microgateway Tutorials
 In this tutorial, you will learn how to protect your web applications and services using the Airlock Microgateway.